Ehlers–Danlos syndrome: Arthrochalasia

-Brittle-cornea syndrome (BCS)
+Brittle-cornea syndrome

-Brittle-cornea syndrome is characterized by the progressive thinning of the cornea, early-onset progressive keratoglobus or keratoconus, nearsightedness, hearing loss, and blue sclerae.
+Brittle-cornea syndrome (BCS) is characterized by the progressive thinning of the cornea, early-onset progressive keratoglobus or keratoconus, nearsightedness, hearing loss, and blue sclerae.
 Classic symptoms, such as hypermobile joints and hyperelastic skin, are also seen often.
 It has two types.
 Type 1 occurs due to variations in the ZNF469 gene.
 Type 2 is due to variations in the PRDM5 gene.